New Zealand Liberal Party (1962): History

 In 1965 one of the founders of the party and chairman of the party executive, businessman Alexander Athol Mackintosh, led a small ticket of three Liberal candidates for the Christchurch City Council at that years civic election.
 All were unsuccessful.

 The Liberal Party also contemplated standing a candidate at the 1967 Fendalton by-election, though the party executive ultimately decided against it.

+As a 64 year-old, former party president Walter Ellis Christie, contested the seat of Roskill as an independent candidate at the 1990 general election on a similar policy platform to the Liberal Party.